-The Company has entered into a number of agreements regarding contracts for future pest control work in particular regions.
-These contracts can be terminated within 90 days at no cost to the Company.
+TBfree has entered into a number of agreements regarding contracts for future pest control work in particular regions.
+These contracts can be terminated up to 90 days prior to commencement of work at no cost to the Group.
+Where contracts are terminated within 90 days of commencement of work TBfree will reimburse actual costs incurred up to date of contract termination.